 As faculty prepare for their Fall courses, the following resources may be of interest.
 Each resource page has links to more related resources.
 If there is a particular topic or question that you have, please contact an instructional designer assigned to your college.

 In this article, we’ll look at the tools in Canvas, VidGrid, and Zoom that can give you some insights into student engagement and metrics.
-These may also be helpful in developing attendance and participation policies, but more importantly, they may help you identify disengaged students sooner than later.

 In an online course, it is easy for students to feel isolated.
 They are, in most cases, physically isolated from their peers, so intentional community-building is necessary to help counter feelings of remoteness.